0xmoei/Hyperbolic-GPU/README.md

 ```

 ## Connect to GPU server
-* Paste the command you copied in `PowerShell` to access your server
+* Paste the command you copied in `PowerShell` to access your server.
+* Enter the password you set for SSH public key and press enter to open your GPU terminal
 * You can add this flag: `ssh -i $env:USERPROFILE\.ssh\id_rsa` to your command, to specify the ssh privatekey file.